huggingface/hub-docs/docs/hub/enterprise-hub-tokens-management.md

 The token listing feature displays all access tokens within your organization.
 Administrators can:

-- Monitor token usage to identify and prevent security risks:
+- Monitor token usage and identify or prevent potential security risks:
   - Unauthorized access to private resources ("leaks")
   - Overly broad access scopes
   - Suboptimal token hygiene (e.g., tokens that have not been rotated in a long time)